 The first thing you’ll want to do is decide what specifically you’ll be using the melodica for.
-Is it for learning music in general, playing for fun as a hobby or playing it in a band.
-For learning or just playing for fun, quality will be less of an issue but it’s not something to ignore either.
+Is it for learning music in general, playing for fun as a hobby, or playing with a band?
+For learning or playing for fun, quality will be less of an issue, but it’s not something to ignore.

 Types of Melodicas

-The tenor is even lower pitched and normally played with one hand on the keyboard and the other hand holding the melodica.
-The rarest type is the bass melodica which is the lowest pitched for playing bass notes.
+The tenor is even lower pitched and is normally played with one hand on the keyboard and the other hand holding the melodica.
+The rarest type is the bass melodica, which is the lowest pitched for playing bass notes.
 These melodicas are the largest and usually the most expensive.
-Sometimes the tenor and bass melodicas are played on a table or stand with an air tube, so the player can use two hands on the keyboard.
+Sometimes the tenor and bass melodicas are played on a table or a stand with an air tube, so the player can use two hands on the keyboard.

 - Decide what type of melodica you want to play.

 - Figure out your budget and look for the best

-- Choose a well known brand and read the reviews.
+- Choose a well-known brand and read the reviews.